A Schur's theorem via a monotonicity and the expansion module: Proof of Theorem

 \begin{proposition} Let $k(s)$ be the geodesic curvature of $c(s)$ (with respect to $\mathbb{S}^2$).
 Then the following holds for $\{c(s), T(s), V(s)\}$.

 \end{proposition} \begin{proof} The first equation is definition.
 Also by definition $k(s)=\langle T'(s), V(s)\rangle$.
 Hence from

 we deduce the second equation.
 Now by the second equation

 This prove the third one, hence completes the proof of the proposition. \end{proof} The local convexity of $c(s)$ is equivalent to $k(s)\ge0$.
-The basic construction is to look at the cone $\mathcal{C}(c(s))$ over the spherical curve $c(s)$ centered at the origin, and obtain a plane curve by taking the intersection of $\mathcal{C}(c(s))$ with a plane $P$ not passing the origin to obtain a plane curve $\mathcal{P}_c(s)$.
+The construction starts with the cone $\mathcal{C}(c(s))$ over the spherical curve $c(s)$ centered at the origin, and then obtain a plane curve $\mathcal{P}_c(s)$ by taking the intersection of $\mathcal{C}(c(s))$ with a plane $P$ not passing the origin.
+There are many choices of such a plane.
+We simply choose one.
 This curve can be expressed as $R(s) c(s)$ with $R(s)$ being the distance of $\mathcal{P}_c(s)$ to the origin.
 We need the following formula for the curvature of the space curve in $\mathbb{R}^3$ applied to $\mathcal{P}_c(s)$.

 \begin{proposition} If $c(s)$ is a convex curve in $\mathbb{S}^2$, $\mathcal{P}_c(s)$ is a convex curve in $P$.
 The curvature ${\bf k}(s)$ of $\mathcal{P}_c(s)$ (as a space curve of $\mathbb{R}^3$) is given by